-In accordance with §257.80(b)(3) of the Rule, this section outlines the procedure that NRG follows (as contained in NRG's Environmental Policies and Procedures Manual) to log citizen complaints involving fugitive dust events at the station and the ash disposal site.
-Within 24 hours of receiving a citizen complaint, the station's environmental coordinator will log the complaint in NRG's Environmental Management Information System (EMIS) database.
-The EMIS database will automatically forward notice of the complaint to the station manager, NRG's regional environmental manager, and NRG's Corporate Environmental Department.
-NRG will then conduct a thorough investigation.
-The results of the investigation will be recorded, entered into the EMIS database, and communicated to the appropriate parties.
-If the investigation confirms a fugitive dust emission event, NRG will undertake a root cause analysis to address the source of the excess fugitive dust and will develop a plan to mitigate future occurrences and remediate impacts, as necessary.
+In accordance with §257.80(b)(3) of the Rule, this section outlines the procedure that Conemaugh station follows to log citizen complaints involving fugitive dust events at the station and the ash disposal site.
+Within 24 hours of receiving a citizen complaint, the station's Environmental Specialist will log the complaint in the station files and thereafter inform the Station's General Manager and other Station Management personnel.
+Conemaugh station will then conduct a thorough investigation.
+The results of the investigation will be recorded, entered into the Station files and communicated to the appropriate parties.
+If the investigation confirms a fugitive dust emission event, Conemaugh station will undertake a root cause analysis to address the source of the excess fugitive dust and will develop a plan to mitigate future occurrences and remediate impacts, as necessary.

-Citizens can contact the Conemaugh Generating Station directly at 724-235-2711.
+Citizens can contact the Conemaugh Generating Station directly at 724-235-4500.